-The Academy continues and extends the work of the Conference, informing and educating clinicians about medical aid in dying, from clinical discussions to evidence-based knowledge, from nursing care to the work of volunteers at the bedside, from medical ethics to pharmacology, and more.
+The Academy extends the work of these conferences, informing and educating clinicians about medical aid in dying, from clinical discussions to evidence-based knowledge, from nursing care to the work of volunteers at the bedside, from medical ethics to pharmacology, and more.

-In the past few years, Oregon, Montana, Vermont and Washington were joined by California, Colorado, Hawaii, Washington, D.C., and, most recently, New Jersey, Maine, and New Mexico, as states with legal access to medical aid in dying.
-Some 22% of the U.S. population now has access to medical aid in dying, so it has become a significant part of terminal patients’ end-of-life options.
-And patient requests to consider medical aid in dying as one option at the end of life have driven clinicians’ need to respond with support, knowledge, and best practices of care.
+22% of the U.S. population now has access to medical aid in dying, so it has become a significant part of terminal patients’ end-of-life options.
+Patient requests to consider medical aid in dying as one option at the end of life have motivated clinicians to seek knowledge about best clinical practices.

-Doctors, nurses, social workers, chaplains, clinical ethicists, pharmacists, hospices and more have been providing and managing this care without formal training or information sharing.
-They are craving knowledge of and training in best practices—everything from prognoses to pharmacology, from the role of hospice teams to evaluations of decision-making capacity, or what “self-administration” means in the real world.
-In short, there is now a significant need and demand for a formal organization to research, establish, and inform about best clinical practices for medical aid in dying.
-The American Clinicians Academy on Medical Aid in Dying, established on February 15, 2020, is increasingly taking on that role.
+Yet before the Academy’s clinical expertise and trainings, doctors, nurses, social workers, chaplains, clinical ethicists, pharmacists, hospices and more were providing this care without formal training or information sharing about everything from prognoses to pharmacology, from the role of hospice teams to evaluations of decision-making capacity, or what “self-administration” means in the real world.

-Unlike many medical academies, the American Clinicians Academy on Medical Aid in Dying does not have members with particular privileges.
-We advocate open and accessible information, so all clinicians and interested parties are welcome to all aspects of the Academy’s work.
+Unlike many medical academies, the American Clinicians Academy on Medical Aid in Dying does not have specially-privileged members.
+We advocate open and accessible information, so all clinicians and interested parties are welcome to every aspect of the Academy’s work.